 A dead cow or sheep lying in a pasture is recognised as carrion.
 The same sort of a carcass dressed and hung up in a butcher's stall passes as food ~ John Harvey Kellogg

 Have you ever picked up any packaged food item to check its nutrition value?
 Do you wonder who calculates it?
 The answer is a food scientist.
 Career as food scientist involves studying all the basic elements of food.
 Not only that, but a food scientist also looks for ways to make processed food healthy and increase the shelf life of various packaged foods.
 Along with that, a food scientist's job is to discover new food sources fit for human consumption.
 If all this work interests you and even if you want to be involved in these processes then you can think of having a career as a food scientist.
 The work responsibility of food scientists includes checking the stability and maturity in raw ingredients.
 They ensure that the food ingredients meet the required standards in terms of quality, safety, and nutrition value.
 They also hold the responsibility to inspect safety compliance as per government regulations concerning quality, sanitation conditions, and waste management.
 They ensure the improvement in the quality of food such as its texture, color, composition, convenience, and nutrient value.
 Food scientists utilise their knowledge in the subjects of chemistry, biology, food production, and processing.
 They also apply their knowledge in the functioning of techniques and equipment used in food processing and production.

 Food Scientist in a Nutshell

-A food scientist works full time in the laboratory.
+Career as food scientist requires working full time in the laboratory.
 He or she analyses data, works on computer programmes, monitors the processors involved in food production.
 He or she examines raw materials and surroundings to detect the problems.
-A food scientist is employed in research universities, government agencies, departments, and private entities such as food production facilities in order to do research work in terms of studying food production, storage and transportation facilities.
+A food scientist is employed in research universities, government agencies, departments, and private entities such as food production facilities in order to do research work in terms of studying food production, storage, and transportation facilities.